AGaliciaMartinez/blog_GSoC/content/post/GSoC_2/index.md

 focused on preparing a set of benchmarks that will help us understanding when and how to make use of the GPUs.
 I was specially interested to see if my own hardware could benefit from using a GPU and how the hardware provided by colab compares with it.
-The final goal is to provide an easy function, `qutip_tensorflwo.benchmarks()` that allows the user to test qutip-tensorflow's performance in its own hardware.
+The final goal is to provide an easy function, `qutip_tensorflow.benchmarks()` that allows the user to test qutip-tensorflow's performance in its own hardware.
 In this post, I will explain which tools are available for benchmarking in python and in the next post I will show some of the results obtained in the